 When the sample freezes it contracts so you must adjust the concentration accordingly. e.g. Butyronitrile contracts 15 %, hence a 2.00 mM solution becomes 2.30 mM (2.00 x 1.15 = 2.30); 50:50 water/glycerol does not contract so no adjustment is necessary.
 You need to enter the adjusted concentration value in the program when you run Stark.

-You only need to run a background once a day and can often use a background from a number of days (compare a few backgrounds and decide what to use).
+You only need to run a background once a day (or once a week if you have a good one) and can often use a background from a number of days (compare a few backgrounds and decide what to use).

 The refractive index of BuCN and water/glycerol are 1.44, and 1.4, respectively.